-Yorkshire-based textile company, Alfred Brown Ltd, has collaborated with the University’s Level 5 BA Fashion Design students in the creation of tailored menswear for the sixth year.
+Yorkshire-based textile company, Alfred Brown Ltd, has collaborated with the University’s Level 5 BA (Hons) Fashion Design students in the creation of tailored menswear for the sixth year.

 The winning design, a Spanish-inspired jacket by Ines Lacruz Sisamon and runner-up, a cobalt blue jacket featuring bold white embroidery by Iphegenia Tsansizis-Wheatman, will be shown on Alfred Brown Ltd’s stand at the next edition of the major international trade show, Milano Unica.